bhumphrey0x20/Behavior-Cloning/writeup.md

 * Summarize the results with a written report

 ---

+### Changes For Project Resubmittion

+Changes since original submission include:
+1) Preprocessing of data to remove the number of zero-valued steering angles
+2) Data augmentation
+3) Use of generators
+4) Update of CNN Architecture including use of dropouts

 ### Files Submitted & Code Quality

 #### 1. Included Files for Submission